 625 Clerkship II: Teaching Methodology for Health Care.

 Students are provided opportunities for individualized teaching experiences, with the guidance of PA educators.
 PA educators precept students into the roles and responsibilities of their positions.
 They provide for experiences in directed teaching in an accredited PA program and facilitate student growth in planning, instructional, and evaluative skills.

 The focus of this course is to precept PA students in their transition towards becoming advanced mid-level providers of health care.
 Each student identifies a component or area of health care interest that impacts the community and affords a broad exposure of clinical experiences.
 Through clinical involvement, the student learns to discern specific health needs and is guided and advised through the development of a community health project reflective of the assessed needs.

 This course provides an opportunity for a supervised clerkship in health care administration.
 The student is involved in the analysis and practice of management and interpersonal dealings utilized in the health care environment.
 The course explores writing techniques with correspondence and reports required by administrators and managers in health care.
 Emphasis is also placed on management issues in current health care organizations such as conflict resolution, negotiation, and changes in health care, crisis management, and patient satisfaction.

 645 Clerkship II: Advanced Procedures and Skills.

-The focus of this clerkship is to precept physician assistant students through the acquisition of advanced skills for clinical practice in primary care or a specialty area of interest.
+The focus of this clerkship is to precept PA students through the acquisition of advanced skills for clinical practice in primary care or a specialty area of interest.
 The student is provided with an opportunity for an in-depth analysis of clinical practice in his/her specific area of interest.
 Skills development focuses on the areas identified during the pre-clerkship advisement session.
 The student learns through the development of a clinical project reflective of the unique characteristics of the clerkship.

 651 Health Care Management Theory and Evaluation.